grepdisc/kindfools/_pages/writeon.md

 - Thank you to a couple Faithful Fools from Chicago for joining our Buffalo group on Zoom for our December 19, 2023 workshop featuring *Dogfish* by Mary Oliver.
-- On Thursday January 11th, so many pillars of our community gathered at [CAO Masten Resource Center](https://www.caowny.org/masten-resource-center/) for the first WRITE ON of 2024.
+- On Thursday, January 11th, so many pillars of our community gathered at [CAO Masten Resource Center](https://www.caowny.org/masten-resource-center/) for the first WRITE ON of 2024.
+- On Tuesday, January 16th, people braved the cold to join us at Indigo House and on Zoom for an evening of writing, inspired by words from Rev. Dr. Martin Luther King, Jr.'s sermon, *Where Do We Go From Here?*

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).